Heysham: Demography and governance

 Administratively, Heysham is part of the City of Lancaster district and has three wards: Heysham Central (with a population of 4,397 in 2001, increasing to 4,478 at the 2011 Census), Heysham North (5,477 in 2001, decreasing to 5,274 at the 2011 Census) and Heysham South (6,262 in 2001, increasing to 7,264 at the 2011 Census).
 Together they had a population of 16,136 (2001 census), and 17,016 (2011 census).
 These include areas beyond the village of Heysham itself, which has a population of about 6,500.

 Heysham North ward is within the area covered by Morecambe Town Council.

 From 1899 to 1928, Heysham was administered by Heysham Urban District Council, from 1928 to 1974 by Morecambe and Heysham Municipal Borough Council, and since 1974 by Lancaster City Council.

 Community

 Heysham is the terminus of the Stanlow–Heysham oil pipeline at the site of the former Heysham Refinery, and of a gas pipeline that originates in the Morecambe gas fields in the Irish Sea.

-Industry and transport
+Industry

+Heysham oil refinery was located between Heysham and Middleton and operated from 1941 to 1976.

+Transport

 Heysham Port started operation in 1904.
 There is a ferry service to the Isle of Man, as well as freight to Ireland and services for the eastern Irish Sea and Morecambe Bay gas fields.
 A SeaCat service to Belfast started in 1999.

 Some ferries connect with trains from Heysham Port railway station to Lancaster via the Morecambe Branch Line.

-Heysham oil refinery was located between Heysham and Middleton and operated from 1941 to 1976.
+As of March 2026 buses are run by Stagecoach in Lancaster.

 The Bay Gateway dual carriageway opened in October 2016, connecting Heysham directly to the M6 motorway.